apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.http.enabled INT 1

    Turn on or off support for HTTP proxying.
-This is rarely used, the one exception being if you run Traffic Server with a protocol plugin, and would like for it to not support HTTP requests at all.
+This is rarely used, the one exception being if you run |TS| with a protocol plugin, and would like for it to not support HTTP requests at all.

 .. ts:cv:: CONFIG proxy.config.http.allow_half_open INT 1